 Cardholders can also take advantage of an additional 20% off travel when redeeming points through the Ultimate Rewards® program, allowing cardholders to stretch their rewards even further.

 In order to take full advantage of the Sapphire Preferred®, cardholders must spend more of their budget dining out than grocery shopping.
-Grocery shopping will only earn a cardholder 1X points, verse the 2X points for dining out.
-For grocery spending, there are better offers such as Blue Cash Preferred® Card from American Express which offers 6% cash back on groceries throughout the year (up to $6,000 annually).
+Grocery shopping will only earn a cardholder 1X points, versus the 2X points for dining out.
+For grocery spending, there are better offers such as Blue Cash Preferred® Card from American Express (American Express is a cardratings.com advertiser) which offers 6% cash back on groceries throughout the year (up to $6,000 annually).
 Savvy spenders get both cards and use them in the respective categories that earn them the most.

 Also, cardholders will need to use their card regularly.
-The $95 annual fee (which is waived the first year) can be offset with a few trips booked each year, but those that do not use their credit card for categories which earn the most points will have a hard time offsetting the annual fee.
+The $95 annual fee ($0 intro for the first year) can be offset with a few trips booked each year, but those that do not use their credit card for categories which earn the most points will have a hard time offsetting the annual fee.
 If this is you, you should consider a card such as BankAmericard Travel Rewards® Credit Card or BankAmericard Cash Rewards™ Credit Card which have no annual fee.

 It is also important to look at the points transfer partners: